 Most of the physical collection is located in the lower level and on the second floor.
 Learn more about our physical collections.
 The Irwin Library provides seating at study tables, soft spaces, and group/individual study rooms.
 Study rooms must be reserved in advance and are only available to students.
+Irwin Library also hosts two privacy booths for those needing to make private phone calls.
+One is located just inside the front entrance and the other is located on the third floor right outside of CAT.
 Collaborative learning spaces are available to facilitate group work.
 There are three classrooms within Irwin Library:

 - Great Books Room (GBR) & IL007: Available for classes, seminars, or academic meetings.
 Butler faculty who wish to use these spaces for classes should contact Registration and Records.
 For use other than classes, please request the space via the Calendar and Event Scheduling area of My.Butler.
 The Great Books Room is located on the first floor and IL007 is on the lower level.

-- IL119: A room reserved for library instruction sessions.
+- Library Instruction Lab: A room reserved for library instruction sessions.
 Butler faculty should contact their subject liaison librarian to arrange research visits for their classes.

 Additional spaces on the first floor may also be available for events.
 Butler faculty can request the Collaborative Learning Space via the Calendar and Event Scheduling area of My.Butler.
 Please contact the Administrative Specialist for the Libraries with any questions.